In This Section

 The Dashboard is what we call the navigational and informational views of your Reach Projects.
 There are two levels:

 The top-level dashboard is a list of all your projects, with a New Project button in the upper right corner.
-Check out the New Project and Template Tutorial to create a new project.
+Check out the Project and Template Tutorial to create a new project.

 Each project’s pane displays its name and pass type.
 Open a project by clicking its pane.